joshbegley/nyt-latest/README.md

 `A lawyer for the woman, who had sought $50 million in damages, said both sides acknowledged a “consensual and tumultuous relationship.”`\
 https://nytimes.com/2025/07/18/arts/television/shannon-sharpe-settlement-rape-lawsuit.html

-**Prisoner Swap Frees Americans in Venezuela for Migrants Held in El Salvador**\
+**Major Prisoner Swap Frees Americans in Venezuela for Migrants in El Salvador**\
-`A deal freed Americans detained in Venezuela for Venezuelan migrants who were imprisoned in El Salvador after being expelled from the United States.`\
+`A deal freed 10 Americans and permanent residents detained in Venezuela for more than 200 Venezuelan migrants who were imprisoned in El Salvador after being expelled from the United States.`\
 https://nytimes.com/2025/07/18/world/americas/venezuela-us-prisoner-swap-migrants-el-salvador.html

 **F.D.A. to Ask Biotech Company to Stop Shipping Treatment Linked to Patient Deaths**\